 CAN I AFFORD IT?

-Pricing work depends on a number of factors, including how much of the artists’ time it has taken, the materials used, the size, and how many editions of the piece have been created.
+Pricing art depends on a number of factors, including how much of the artists’ time it has taken, the materials used, the size, and how many editions of the piece have been created.

-As a guide, you can expect to find open-edition prints (that means the artist can print as many copies of the work as they like) from around $100.
-Limited editions (ie, the artist has printed only a very restricted number of copies of an artwork and once they are sold won’t ever produce more), depending on their size and production, can cost from $300+, while small originals will probably set you back around $400-$500.
+As a guide, you can expect to find open-edition prints (that means the artist can print as many copies of the work as they like) from around £100 (with Own Art £10 a month for 10 months).
+Limited editions (ie, the artist has printed only a very restricted number of copies of an artwork and once they are sold won’t ever produce more), depending on their size and production, can cost from £300+, while small originals will probably set you back around £400-£500(with Own Art £40-£50 a month for 10 months).

 CREATE A WISHLIST